sudosu4pp/gnx-qemu-edge/readme.md

 </div></h1>

-QEMU in a docker container for running x86 and x64 virtual machines.
+Docker container for running virtual machines using QEMU.

+It allows you to create VM's which behave just like normal containers, meaning you can manage them using all your existing tools (like Portainer) and configure them in a language (YAML) you are already familiar with.

+This greatly reduces the learning curve and also eliminates the need for a dedicated Proxmox or ESXi server in many cases.
 It uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed.

 ## Features